 The membership of a Workshop will in most cases be drawn from two or more academic units.
 The Graduate School recognizes, however, that disciplinary and departmental affiliations are not necessarily congruent, and that disciplinary and interdisciplinary dialogues are often intertwined.
 It is not required that the individuals submitting the application be from different units, nor is it expected that Workshop participants will be evenly or widely scattered across many units.
 Groups based in interdisciplinary units or strongly anchored in a discipline are eligible to apply so long as they will be open to individuals who are affiliated elsewhere.
 Established groups whose activities are appropriate for the program are eligible to apply.
 Groups that have sponsorship from other units may also apply for this program; any funding or other resources already allocated to the group, or applied for, should be specified in the proposal.

 All groups should designate graduate student coordinators who have reached candidacy, and are in their 3rd through 6th years of study.
+A student may serve as a coordinator or co-coordinator in one RIW only.
+Coordinators are expected to be in residence in the Ann Arbor area.
 Coordinators will:

 Faculty sponsors should, minimally, collaborate in the planning of the Workshop, consult regularly with the coordinator about its activities, attend some meetings of the group, and review the final report before it is submitted.
 We hope that in most cases faculty organizers and other faculty members will also participate actively and consistently in Workshop meetings.

 A proposed budget must be submitted as part of the application.
-The limit for annual funding in this program is $6000; groups need not apply for the full amount.
+Please use the Excel spreadsheet template when preparing your budget proposal.
+The limit for annual funding in this program is S5,000 but groups should only apply for funds necessary for the functions of their Rackham Interdisciplinary Workshop.

 Appropriate expenses include:

-- Honoraria and travel for visiting speakers (if applicable).
+- Honoraria and travel for visiting speakers (may not exceed S500 for an individual)

-Any decision to purchase items for individual participants should be subjected to strict scrutiny; it must be clear that such purchases directly support Workshop activities.
+Any decision to purchase items for individual participants, such as books, should be subjected to strict scrutiny, it must be clear that such purchases directly support Workshop activities.

-- A stipend of up to $1500 per year for the graduate student coordinator or coordinators.
+- A stipend of up to $1,500 per year for the graduate student coordinator or coordinators.
+This amount is shared if there is more than one coordinator.

-- A research account contribution of $500 for a faculty sponsor (or, two such contributions for two sponsors).
+- A research account contribution of $500 for a faculty sponsor (or split between two faculty sponsors) for the whole year and $250 for Winter semester.

 If you are planning an event, such as a public workshop, lecture or conference, please remember to include room rental fees and any additional venue fees (custodial charges, charges for audio visual equipment or tech support, tables and chairs, etc.) in your budget proposal.